InquilineKea/oldgithub/_posts/longevityguide.md

 It's unclear what the effects of stress (as experienced in western populations) are on longevity (some stress, esp when intermitently placed, may be better than no stress).
 Having a strong sense of self-direction (and not being trapped) is what psychologically helps the most.
 Most of your same-age friends may die earlier than you, so it is also important to get close to people across generations (especially by mentoring younger super-receptive people).
 A cool perk of longevity is that people who really *get it* will never drift, because longevity is always on the back of everyone's minds.

 Social stress is weird - you want to escape stupid signalling traps to be free as soon as possible (only Laura Deming stands out in doing this super-early as she was unschooled. )

+Trying to form an aging cult/a group of people who are as similarly obsessed with aging as I am - would do *a lot*.
+AFAIK, even among aging aficionados, I don't think anyone in the world is as obsessed with this as I am...